DHI/terracotta/docs/tutorials/categorical.rst

 How to serve categorical data with Terracotta
 =============================================

-Categorical datasets are special in that the numerical pixel values carry no direct meaning, but rather encode which category or label the pixel belongs to.
+Categorical datasets are special , because the numerical pixel values carry no direct meaning, but rather encode which category or label the pixel belongs to.
 Because labels must be preserved, serving categorical data comes with its own set of complications: